mamoore1440/Econ-Blog-old2/src/content/model/HMT-Book.md

   TFP advancement let us have phones in our pocket.
 It let us have laptops and computer, rockets and battleships, tanks and satellites, and even steel or silicon chips.
 TFP affects everyone.
 The only reason we live so well in the 21st century compared to the 4th century is TFP advancement.

   In sum TFP is simply technology.
 As time moves forward TFP so to will TFP and thus a Human's ability to manipulate Matter the way the want.

+  //Add Later: Capitalism did not improve your life standard; it simply allocates resources efficiently.
+This means what you earn is highly correlated to how much you work.
+Life standard is improved by TFP not income.
+Capitalism influences the rate of TFP but capitalism does not affect whether TFP grows or not.
+Remember TFP is technology and really hard to put back in the bag.

 ### The Frame of Reference Is Ambiguous
   Because the model is so abstract we can now ignore the intricacies of scale.
 If you want to say a factory is a Supply you can do so even if you are ignoring the fact that factories are made of smaller components like machinery.
 Humans will interact with the factory the same way they interact with a phone: through S&D Connections.
 It doesn't matter that the interaction actually took place in a small way or that the interaction didn't fundamentally change the Supply.
 The scale or frame of reference is whatever you say it should be.
 If you want to look the the molecular level then so be it.
 If you want to look at the building level then so be it.
 What ever you want the frame of reference to be you can make it that.